 All entering students must fulfill the requirements of our immunization policy (see Sec.
 6.5.).
 Instructions are available at http://health.oglethorpe.edu/immunizations/.
-(Back to ToC)

 4.5.
 Additional Information of Interest to all Undergraduate Applicants (TU, ADP and Non-Degree Seeking)